GeekInTheNorth/Stott.Security.Optimizely/README.md

 - If the provided policy name is null or empty or whitespace, then the module policy will be used.
 - If the provided policy name matches the module policy name, then the module policy will be used.
 - If a code based policy is found that matches the provided policy name, then the code based policy will be used.
-- If a code based policy cannot be found that It the requested policy name, then the module policy will be used.
+- If a code based policy cannot be found that matches the requested policy name, then the module policy will be used.

 ## Headless Support